laurentlb/shader-minifier/README.md

 able to optimize it further.
 See this [2010 report](https://www.ctrl-alt-test.fr/2010/glsl-minifier-smaller-and-smaller/).

+Shader Minifier is available:
+* As an online website: https://ctrl-alt-test.fr/minifier/
+* As a command-line tool (download from [Releases](https://github.com/laurentlb/shader-minifier/releases))
+* As a .NET library (see [Example](https://github.com/laurentlb/shader-minifier/tree/master/Example))

 To be notified of new releases, use the watch feature of GitHub.

-Try the online version here: https://ctrl-alt-test.fr/minifier/

 ## Features